brameshit9/Major-stocks-tracking-nifty50-banknifty/README.md

 ## Notes / limitations

+- **Live vs. previous session:** the app first tries today's live intraday candles for each stock.
+If the market is closed or no trades have printed yet today, it automatically falls back to the most recent previous trading day's candles (via Upstox's historical-candle endpoint) and labels that stock's row/chart as `PREVIOUS SESSION (YYYY-MM-DD)` instead of `LIVE`, so you always see the last available EMA8/VWAP read even when the exchange is shut.
+The previous-day lookup skips weekends but does **not** know NSE holidays, so on a holiday it tries up to 5 prior weekdays until it finds data.
+- **One-by-one loading:** each table fills in row-by-row as every stock is fetched (with a progress bar), rather than blocking until all 10 stocks finish, so you can see results arrive live.
-- The Upstox intraday candle endpoint only returns data for the **current trading session** — outside market hours you'll see the last session's candles or an empty response depending on the API's current behaviour.
+- The Upstox intraday candle endpoint only returns data for the **current trading session** — outside market hours you'll see the previous-session fallback kick in as described above.
 - EMA(8) and VWAP are both computed from 1-minute (or 30-minute, if you
   switch the interval dropdown) intraday candles, reset each session — this matches how VWAP is conventionally defined (cumulative from the session open).
-- The NSE instrument master (symbol → Upstox `instrument_key` mapping) is downloaded once per day and cached; if a symbol changes trading name on the exchange, update the ticker in `NIFTY50_TOP10` / `BANKNIFTY_TOP10`.
+- The NSE instrument master (symbol → Upstox `instrument_key` mapping) is downloaded once per day from Upstox's `NSE.json.gz` file (their CSV instrument files are deprecated) and cached; if a symbol changes trading name on the exchange, update the ticker in `NIFTY50_TOP10` / `BANKNIFTY_TOP10`.
-- Upstox API rate limits apply — the app caches each stock's candle data for 60 seconds to stay well within normal limits.
+- Upstox API rate limits apply — the app caches each stock's intraday candle data for 60 seconds and previous-session data for 5 minutes to stay well within normal limits.